-A Cancelled status indicates the payment gateway could not authorize or charge the customer's credit card or you have cancelled the order.
+A Cancelled status indicates the payment gateway could not authorize or charge the customer's credit card or you have canceled the order.

 A Refunded or Partially Refunded status indicates the payment (or a portion of the payment) has been credited (returned) to the buyer.

 Awaiting Processing is the default fulfillment status for all new orders, indicating you have not yet started working with the order.

 Processing indicates the order is in process, but is not yet fulfilled.

 Ready for Pickup indicates the order is ready for your customer to physically pick up the product from your store.